 The meter determines the input frequency by summing the number of falling edges received during a sample period of time.
 The sample period begins on the first falling edge.
 At this falling edge, the meter starts accumulating time towards Low Update and High Update values.
 Also, the meter starts accumulating the number of falling edges.
 When the time reaches the Low Update Time value, the meter looks for one more falling edge to end the sample period.
 If a falling edge occurs (before the High Update Time value is reached), the Rate display will update to the new value and the next sample period will start on the same edge.
 If the High Update Time value is reached (without receiving a falling edge after reaching Low Update Time), then the sample period will end but the Rate display will be forced to zero.
-The High Update Time value must be greater than the Low Update during the sample period, is then shown as a Rate value determined by either scaling method.
+The High Update Time value must be greater than the Low Update Time value.
+Both values must be greater than 0.0.
+The input frequency calculated during the sample period, is then shown as a Rate value determined by either scaling method.